So you’re the proud owner of an RV. Congratulations! Way to go!

 Which FYI is pretty much the case with ALL conventional portable generators.

-This is why your only choice is INVERTER GENERATORS.
+This is why your only choice is an INVERTER GENERATOR.

 I’ve explained more about what inverter generators are and how do they differ from conventional types in this article.